The Safariland Comp 2: Six Gun Speedloading

 Gravity helps you pull the cartridge into the cylinder for a smooth and rapid reload.
 The less vertical you go, the less likely you’ll achieve a smooth-as-butter reload.
 It also increases the likelihood of a round sticking, which takes precious seconds to fix.

-Another mental block was getting used to just dropping the speed loader and closing the cylinder.
+Another mental block I had to overcome was getting used to just dropping the speed loader and closing the cylinder.
 Part of my brain wanted to retain the speed loader, so I had to conquer that feeling.
+With some practice, I was getting 4.5-second revolver reloads when things went perfectly.

 comp 2 and Ruger